fieldtrip/website/workshop/paris2019/handson_sensoranalysis.md

 #### Exercise 5

 {% include markup/skyblue %}
-Rather than visualising the TFRs in isolated conditions (after a baseline correction), you can also visualise the difference between 2 conditions, for example in the following way, using **[ft_math](/reference/ft_math)**.
+Rather than visualising the TFRs in isolated conditions (after a baseline correction), you can also visualize the difference between 2 conditions, for example in the following way, using **[ft_math](/reference/ft_math)**.

     cfg = [];
     cfg.parameter = 'powspctrm';